 Backtrace Information

-This article explains how to generate backtrace logs on your Exasol system.
+This article explains how to collect backtraces from your Exasol system.

-If you are experiencing performance problems or operations that hang, you need to provide all the backtrace information for the time period when the problem occurred.
+If you open a support case because you are experiencing performance problems or operations that hang, you need to provide backtrace information for the time period when the problem occurred.

 Prerequisites